-After an over indulgent breakfast of traditional Moroccan pancakes with honey washed down with the freshest of orange juice, we depart, walking via the souks, trying to resist shopping and locating our bus heading for our coastal destination of Essaouira.
-The journey from Marrakech to the coastal town region is a wonderful ride that gives us a visual treat of this remarkable country, from goat herders to lush agriculture contrasted with desert rock moon-like landscapes.
-Travelling this route really gives you a small flavour of the many things this exciting country has to offer.
+After an over-indulgent breakfast of traditional Moroccan pancakes with honey washed down with the freshest of orange juice, we depart, walking via the souks, trying to resist shopping and locating our bus heading for our coastal destination of Essaouira.
+The journey from Marrakech to the coastal town region is a wonderful ride that gives us a visual treat of this remarkable country, from goat-herders to lush agriculture contrasted with desert rock moon-like landscapes.
+Traveling this route really gives you a small flavor of the many things this exciting country has to offer.

 Our destination turns out to be a day of sibling bliss.
 If there is one thing that brings our family rushing to the table, it’s seafood.
 Squabbling over prawns and swiping the largest ones off each other’s plates we enjoy a fantastic meal together.

 The harbor, when a fresh haul comes in has seagulls ducking and diving for food.
 It reminds me of such a scenario of the Hitchcock 1963 film ‘ The Birds.’
 It’s rare to see such a healthy variety of fish species in such a small space.
 This is very much a working fishing harbor.
 Shark, moray eels, rays, sardines, lobsters… You name it, as well as indescribable looking creatures, it’s all here.

 Locals squatting over their extra-terrestrial species, take the time to smile, chat and explain what they have to sell.
 Wendy soon realizes that as she points her camera at the ladies, they cover their faces with their shawls and put their hands up.
 It is important we observe etiquette and respect and we must adhere to this.
 Although it’s refreshing to see such variety, I get upset seeing top marine predators like sharks being caught as they play an essential role in keeping the ecosystem balance healthy.
 I bite my tongue and say nothing.